CCSI-Toolset/measurement-optimization/README.md

   `conda install jupyter notebook`

+### (Optional) Build `PyNumero`

+If you get errors related to the ASL library, AmplInterface, etc., you may need to [rebuild PyNumero](https://pyomo.readthedocs.io/en/latest/explanation/solvers/pynumero/installation.html).

 ### (Optional) `Cvxpy` environment setting
 - this is needed only for constructing and solving the problem with `cvxpy`.